SageJames/Web3-Hub/README.md

 * If you just want to have some news on Defi and blockchain tech start [here](https://cryptonews.com)
 * Anything else should be within the index section.

+## Features

+- Collection of Information
+- Step-by-Step Application Determination
+- Use-case Example

+## Usage/Examples

+ * Company wanting to create application
+    - Enter library and select [here](https://github.com/SageJames/Web3-Hub/tree/main/Dapp-Starter)
+    - Company read all the prompts to determine all of the functionality they need to get start
+    - The are brought to a starting template and can start development.

 ## Contribute
 If you would like to add material to this libaray please use the link [here](https://github.com/SageJames/Web3-Hub/tree/main/Contribute).